kingakisielinska/kingakisielinska.github.io/index.md

 This site is created by Kinga Kisielińska.

 I am a postgraduate student at Vistula University in Warsaw, Poland.
-This site contains my notes from Technologies of Technical Communication classes.
+This site contains my notes from Technical Communication Technologies classes.

 ![logo](/assets/images/1-vistul-university-en.png)